 Family Programs

-Contact Lauren Kerlin at kerlinl22@ecu.edu or 252-475-5451 with questions, and scroll toward the bottom of the page for more information about registration and our cancellation policy.
+Please scroll toward the bottom of the page for more information regarding the registration process and cancellation policy.
+Contact Lauren Kerlin at kerlinl22@ecu.edu or 252-475-5451 with questions about Family Programs.

 Maritime Mysteries

-Maritime Mysteries is an educational opportunity for families with children aged 7 and older.
-Instructors will lead the public in a fun, interactive lesson on North Carolina’s rich maritime history and the methods used to study it.
-Participants will examine evidence and use investigative thinking to discover the identity of a lost vessel.
+Dive into the world of maritime archeology and shipwrecks to learn about North Carolina’s rich maritime history and the methods used to study it.
+Participants will examine evidence and use investigative thinking to discover the identity of a sunken vessel.

 Feathered Friends